acl-org/reverie/acguidelines.md

 **Between-reviewer discussion** is less common on OpenReview, but if you happen to notice a case where that might be warranted (e.g. that reviewers contradict each other), you can point that out and invite them to discuss it before the start of author response.
 OR has a new [chat feature](#openreview--how-to-use-the-chat-feature) that may help with this.

 **Review chasing.** You will likely have some reviews missing by the deadline.
+You can easily check which papers have missing reviewers by going to your 'Assigned submissions' list, and entering `+numOfficialReviewDone<3` in the search field.

 You can do the following:

 - **Option A.** Contact the reviewers who are late, and ask when they will submit their reviews.
 Many are late but do submit their reviews with some chasing.
 From past experience, it is more effective to reach out personally by email rather than through OR.
 If they confirm that they will submit their reviews before the start of author response period (Nov 22), then there is no need to assign emergency reviewers.
 - **Option B.** If the original reviewers are unresponsive, or they say that they cannot complete the reviews before the start of author response period, bring in emergency reviewers. **Each unresponsive reviewer should have exactly one replacement**.
 Many ARR cycles run at max reviewer capacity, so we cannot afford to spend more effort on one paper.